hypermit/pDatepicker/README.md

 1.inline : if true textbox is not shown.

-2.selected : date that is selected by default. if not sets via configs, 'today' is used for selected date.
+2.selected : date that is selected by default. if does not set via configs, 'today' is used for selected date.

-3.cyear and cmonth : cyear(current year) and cmonth(current month) are used together and when calendar opens, show this month of year. if cyear or(and) cmonth are not set via configs, 'selected' option is used for current year and month.
+3.cyear and cmonth : cyear(current year) and cmonth(current month) are used together and when calendar opens, show this month of year. if cyear or(and) cmonth do not set via configs, 'selected' option is used for current year and month.

 To show,hide and toggle picker use show,hide and toggle function :